 Validation is vitally important and of course support is, too.
 But I’ve heard from several people who were re-victimized in forums, and I experienced it myself.
 It was the last thing I needed at that time, and it set me back.
 Please keep this in mind and be very cautious if you decide to participate.

 Unfortunately, there are foxes in the hen house.

-I do my best to keep them off of this site, but every now and thenone slips past me.
-I know that if they’re trying to gain access here, they’re doing the same everywhere.
+I do my best to keep them off of this site, but every now and then one slips past me.
+I know that if they’re trying to gain access here, they’re doing the same elsewhere.

-Traumatized victims are at their most vulnerable when they turn to online forums in search of support.
-It can be hard to get much or any support from family, friends or even therapists who don’t understand psychopathic victimization, but we have a need to be heard and understood.
-So when we discover a forum filled with others who have experienced the same thing, we dive right in.
+Traumatized people are at their most vulnerable when they turn to online forums in search of support.
+It can be hard to get much or any support from family, friends, or even therapists who don’t understand psychopathic victimization, but we have a real need to be heard and understood.
+And when we discover a forum filled with others who have experienced the same thing, we dive right in.
 That’s what I did.

-But when we end up being re-victimized by our supposed peers, it can be devastating.
+But if we end up being re-victimized by our supposed peers, it can be devastating.
 Not only can it hold a person back from healing, it can add to the damage.

 One of the most important aspects of healing for a former victim is to stop blaming themselves.
-But something I saw many, many times within forums was victim-blaming.
-The people who do this may be former victims who are simply passing along their own erroneous beliefs, or they could be ‘trolls’ who do it for a reason.
+But something I saw many, many times within the forums I participated in was victim-blaming.
+The people who do this may be former victims who are simply passing along their own erroneous beliefs, or they could be ‘trolls’ who do it purposely to inflict harm.
 It’s a moderator’s job to intervene.
-But if the website’s posts and pages perpetuate the idea that victims participate in their own victimization, then that attitude is going to be acceptable in the forums.
+But if the website’s posts and pages perpetuate the idea that victims participate in their own victimization, then that attitude is going to be acceptable in the forums too.